Source: John Foord Research

 |7||Businesses that have laid off staff or downsized may need to invest heavily in training and restructuring, passing these costs onto customers.||With ongoing travel restrictions and huge variations between countries, it appears that, as at early 2021, most firms continue to be cautious.
 So, this issue could be a concern for the end of 2021 and into 2022 as markets come out of the current restrictions.|

 So, what has stood out when considering what I thought might happen back in April 2020?

 I suppose the speed of the impact of Covid-19, both on local industries as well as global supply chains, took most people by surprise.

 The stop-start approach to lockdowns and restrictions has made it harder to decipher the systemic changes.

 Certainly, the rapid price increase over the past year in the cost of transportation and commodities has caught many out.

-With US steel (hot rolled band) costs up 90% over the last year, aluminium up 10%, copper up 20% and US Concrete prices up over 400% from a low in March 2020, the potential impact on reinstatement costs for major facilities should not be underestimated.
+With US steel (hot rolled band) costs up 90% over the last year, aluminium up 10%, and copper up 20% from a low in March 2020, the potential impact on reinstatement costs for major facilities should not be underestimated.